fancidev/qtinter/README.md

 ## Details

-`asyncslot` implements the asyncio `AbstractEventLoop` interface "hosted" within a Qt event loop, so that Python libraries written for asyncio can be used with a Python for Qt application.
+`asyncslot` embeds a logical asyncio event loop (`AsyncSlotEventLoop`) within a physical Qt event loop (`QEventLoop`), so that Python libraries written for asyncio can be used by a Python for Qt application.

 ### Running Modes

-A coroutine may be launched in an `AsyncSlotEventLoop` in one of two modes:
-_non-blocking mode_ or _blocking mode_.
+An `AsyncSlotEventLoop` may be run in _attached mode_ or _nested mode_.

-Call `AsyncSlotEventLoop.run_task` to start a coroutine in _non-blocking mode_.  `run_task` executes the coroutine until the first suspension point and schedules the remainder in the running Qt event loop for later.
+Use `AsyncSlotEventLoop` as a context manager to run it in attached mode.
-An `asyncio.Task` object representing the scheduled task is returned to the caller.
-This is the primary workflow for `asyncslot` as it integrates asyncio-based coroutines seamlessly into an existing Qt app.
+This mode only installs the logical asyncio event loop; the physical Qt event loop must still be run as usual, e.g. by `app.exec()`.
+This is the preferred workflow as it integrates seamlessly with an existing Qt app.

-Call `asyncio.run` (or `AsyncSlotEventLoop.run_until_complete`) to run a coroutine in _blocking mode_.
-This starts a (possibly nested) `QEventLoop` and blocks until it exits (when the coroutine completes).
-This is the standard asyncio workflow and is convenient for unit testing, but it's not suitable for integration with an existing Qt app because nested event loops are not recommended by Qt.
+Call `AsyncSlotEventLoop.run_forever` to run it in nested mode.
+This starts a (possibly nested) Qt event loop using `QEventLoop.exec()` and waits until it exits.
+This is the standard asyncio workflow and is convenient for unit testing, but it is not recommended for integration with an existing Qt app as nested event loops are advised against by Qt.

-For either mode, a (global) `QCoreApplication` (or `QApplication` / `QGuiApplication`) instance must exist before running the coroutine, as required by Qt.
+For either mode, a (global) `QCoreApplication` (or `QApplication` / `QGuiApplication`) instance must exist before running any coroutine, as is required by Qt.

+### Clean-up

+To properly release the resources of the event loop after it stops, you should call `shutdown_asyncgens` and `shutdown_default_executor`, followed by `close`.
+The first two methods are actually coroutines and therefore must be run from within the event loop.

+For attached mode, use the `asyncslot.AsyncSlotRunner` context manager, which handles clean-up automatically.
+Note, however, that it actually runs the first two coroutines in nested mode, i.e. a Qt event loop is started.
+Your code should be prepared for this.

+For nested mode, `asyncio.run()` handles clean-up automatically.

-### The `AsyncSlot` Decorator
+### The `asyncSlot` Adaptor

-`asyncslot.AsyncSlot` decorates a coroutine function (a function starting with `async def`) to make it usable as a Qt slot.
-The decorator basically calls `AsyncSlotEventLoop.run_task` to execute the coroutine.

-A coroutine function, whether decorated with `QtCore.Slot` or not, cannot be used in Qt's signal-slot mechanism because calling it returns a coroutine object instead of performing real work.
-In addition, an asyncio-compatible event loop needs to be running to execute an asyncio-based coroutine.
+`asyncslot.asyncSlot` wraps a coroutine function (one defined by `async def`) to make it usable as a Qt slot.
+Without wrapping, a coroutine function (whether decorated with `QtCore.Slot`/`PyQt6.pyqtSlot` or not) generally cannot be used as a slot because calling it merely returns a coroutine object instead of performing real work.

-The `asyncslot.AsyncSlot` decorator fills this gap by creating an `AsyncSlotEventLoop` on the fly (if one is not already running) and calls its `run_task` method with the coroutine object.
-The body of the coroutine before the first suspension point is executed immediately and the remainder scheduled for later execution.
+Under the hood, `asyncslot.asyncSlot` calls `AsyncSlotEventLoop.run_task`,
+a custom method which creates a Task wrapping the coroutine and executes it immediately until the first suspension point.

-This works nicely with a common scenario where some work is expected to be performed immediately in response to a signal.
-For example, consider an app where a user clicks a button to send a purchase order.
-To prevent an eager user from sending duplicate orders by repeatedly clicking the button, the `clicked` handler disablss the button on entry.
-For this to work correctly the code before the first suspension point must be executed synchronously.
+This is designed to work with a common pattern where some work has to be performed immediately in response to a signal.
+For example, the `clicked` handler of a "Send Order" button normally disables the button on entry before actually sending the order over network, to avoid sending duplicate orders.
+For this to work correctly, the code until the first suspension point must be executed synchronously.

-A coroutine function decorated with `AsyncSlot` can be awaited from another coroutine as if it were not decorated, because `AsyncSlot()()` returns a future.
-Awaiting a decorated coroutine is expected to behave the same way as awaiting a plain coroutine; please report an issue if it does not.
+An `AsyncSlotEventLoop` must be running when a coroutine wrapped by `asyncSlot` is called, or a `RuntimeError` will be raised.

+It is not recommended to decorate a coroutine function with `asyncSlot` as that would make an `async def` function into a normal function, which is confusing.

 ### Cancellation

-To cancel the running coroutine from within itself, raise `asyncio.CancelledError`.
+To cancel a running coroutine from within itself, raise `asyncio.CancelledError`.

-To retrieve the task object from within the running coroutine so that it may be stored somewhere and cancelled externally later, call `asyncio.current_task()` from within the running coroutine.
+To retrieve the `Task` object from within the running coroutine and store it somewhere to be used later, call `asyncio.current_task()` from within the running coroutine.

-To retrieve the task object from outside the coroutine, use the return value of `run_task` (or `AsyncSlot`).

 ## Implementation Notes